 2022 Legislative Session

-The Colorado Children’s Campaign serves as the leading voice for kids and families at the state capitol and in communities across the state.
-For almost four decades, we’ve worked with policymakers across various political perspectives to ensure every chance for every child.
-Children’s issues aren’t partisan, and our work proves we are all capable of systemic solutions when we work together.
+The Colorado Children’s Campaign serves as the leading voice for kids at the state Capitol and in communities across Colorado.
+In our over 35-year history, we have worked with policymakers from every corner of the state and every political perspective to improve the well-being of Colorado kids.
+Children’s issues aren’t partisan, and our successes have proven that we can develop innovative solutions when we work together.

 Child Health Priorities

 - Family & Child Health Coverage Improvements: Health insurance coverage during pregnancy and childhood can help reduce maternal and infant mortality and improve long-term educational outcomes.
 Expanding health insurance coverage is a growing priority for immigrant communities across the state.
 Colorado has an opportunity to expand comprehensive health insurance coverage to undocumented pregnant and postpartum people and children and to protect undocumented Coloradans from high-cost sharing in private plans.
 Doing so would draw down millions in federal funds and allow us to improve the health care system for all Colorado families.

 - Behavioral & Social-Emotional Well-Being: The School Health Professional Grant Program provides funding for schools to increase the number of health professionals and support the behavioral health of all students.
 However, every year, the Colorado Department of Education receives more requests for funding than it can fulfill.
 Increased funding would allow CDE to approve additional applications, allowing more schools and districts to provide behavioral health supports for students.
 Additionally, the state should support comprehensive suicide prevention strategies for students.

 K-12 Education Priorities